 IV.
 Practical Considerations:

-2. Test Shots and Verification: After performing lens calibration, it’s crucial to verify the results with test shots to ensure accurate focus and sharpness.
+Test Shots and Verification: The process of lens calibration requires test shots as a verification method which helps check both focus accuracy and sharpness results.
 This subsection will explore techniques for analyzing test shots and verifying focus calibration adjustments.

 V. User Experience and Performance:

-1. Ease of Use: Performing lens calibration on the Nikon D800 is relatively straightforward, with intuitive menu options and step-by-step guidance provided by the camera’s autofocus fine-tuning feature.
+Ease of Use: The Nikon D800 allows users to perform lens calibration through its user-friendly interface which guides them through the process using its autofocus fine-tuning menu.
 This subsection will evaluate the ease of use and user interface of the D800’s autofocus fine-tuning feature.